VAT For Charities

 • Provide community benefits

 Many charities of varying sizes are unaware that they should be paying VAT at all due to the nature of their work.
-However, because an activity is deemed charitable, it does not mean that it falls outside the VAT system.
+However, because an activity is deemed charitable, it does not necessarily mean that it falls outside the VAT system.

 Do charities need to register for VAT?

-Many charities believe they are exempt from registering to make VAT payments, and while this is true for some, the rules do not apply to all.
-A charity must register for VAT if taxable turnover is more than £83,000 in any rolling twelve month period.
-However, you can also choose to register if the figure stands below this, for example, if you want to reclaim some of the VAT on expenditure.
+A charity must register for VAT if taxable turnover is more than £90,000 in any rolling twelve-month period.
+However, you can also choose to register if the figure stands below this VAT registration threshold, for example, if you want to reclaim some of the VAT incurred by the charity on expenditure.

 If you are unsure of how to work out your taxable turnover, add up the total value of everything you sell within a 12-month period that is not: